build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

 1. **IAM policies**: One each for the `main` and PR branch roles allowing them to assume the equivalent IAM role in environment accounts
 1. **IAM roles**: Add the policy to assume the new environment account IAM roles

-To do this, add the following to the `variables.tf` file to define the three email addresses we will use to create child accounts, and also the name of the IAM role to create to allow access to the account.
+To do this, add the following to the `variables.tf` file in the root of `main-infra` to define the three email addresses we will use to create child accounts, and also the name of the IAM role to create to allow access to the account.
 This IAM role is created in each of the environment accounts with admin permissions, and can be [assumed](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html) from the top-level account.
 We will be setting up additional IAM roles for our workflows in the environment accounts further down.

 > 💡 Tip: You can use `+` in an email address to set up additional, unique email strings that will all be delivered to the same email inbox, e.g. if your email is `john@example.com`, you can use `john+aws-dev@example.com`.
 This is useful as each AWS account needs a globally unique email address, but managing multiple inboxes can become a problem.